Saugat2002/NewsApp/README.md

- 2) Get your API key by signing in this website: https://newsapi.org
+ 2) Get your API key by signing in this website https://newsapi.org